UEABIO/data-sci-v1/docs/07-reproducible-reports.md

 # Markdown

 <img src="images/rmarkdownoutputformats.png" width="100%" style="display: block; margin: auto;" />

 R Markdown is a widely-used tool for creating automated, reproducible, and share-worthy outputs, such as reports.
-It can generate static or interactive outputs, in Word, pdf, html, powerpoint, and other formats.
+It can generate static or interactive outputs, in Word, pdf, html, Powerpoint, and other formats.

 An R Markdown script combines R code and text such that the script actually becomes your output document.
 You can create an entire formatted document, including narrative text (can be dynamic to change based on your data), tables, figures, bullets/numbers, bibliographies, etc.